 The Group's key managers have extensive experience in their respective fields.
-Their experience is summarized below.
-For a description of the executive corporate officers' experience, please refer to section 14.1.1 entitled "Members of the Management Board" of this Registration Document:
+Their profiles and experience are summarized below (for a description of the executive corporate officers' profiles and experience, please refer to section 14.1.1 entitled "Members of the Management Board" of this Registration Document).